LoL Patch 26.9 New Items: Doran's Bow, Helm & Shiv Rework

 ADC:

 • Try Doran’s Bow on Vayne, Kog’Maw, Kalista, and Varus on-hit.
-For traditional crit carries (Jinx, Miss Fortune, Jhin) or difficult matchups, Doran’s Blade remains safer.
+For traditional crit carries or difficult matchups, Doran's Blade Doran's Blade Doran's Blade Doran's Blade 450 gold

-• Gluttonous Greaves are worth a first game attempt if you’re ahead and snowballing.
-If you’re in a CC-heavy matchup, Mercury’s Treads still take priority.
+• Gluttonous Greaves are worth trying if you’re ahead.
+In CC-heavy matchups, Mercury’s Treads still take priority.

 Top Lane:

-• Experiment with Gluttonous Greaves on bruisers like Darius and Irelia who naturally accumulate takedowns.
+• Experiment with Gluttonous Greaves on bruisers like Darius and Irelia.

 Jungle:

-Tools like buildzcrank already factor in the new patch 26.9 item ecosystem and will auto-recommend whether Doran’s Bow, Blade, or another starting item is optimal for your champion in your specific matchup — taking the guesswork out of new-patch experimentation without requiring you to memorize every new stat line.
+Tools like buildzcrank already factor in the new patch 26.9 item ecosystem and will auto-recommend whether Doran’s Bow, Blade, or another starting item is optimal for your champion in your specific matchup.

 Frequently Asked Questions About Patch 26.9 Items